Toll-Free Numbe Verification Guide for LC - Phone (US/Canada)

 This is highly important to avoid any rejection from the carrier since they are asking for proof of opt-in.
 Two examples of the Opt-in here:

 You need to specifically put a disclaimer like - "By submitting this form, you consent to receive marketing and promotional SMS messages from [Your Company Name].
 Message frequency may vary.
 Reply "STOP" to unsubscribe.
+Text HELP for assistance.
 Standard message and data rates may apply.
 Your information will be handled in accordance with our Privacy Policy."

 If the web opt-in is behind a login or not yet published, host a screen shot on a publicly accessible website (like OneDrive or Google Drive) and provide the URL in the answer for Opt-in Workflow Image URLs